Subscribe to stay in the loop with the latest OT cyber security best practices.

 Step 1: Establish Baseline OT Asset Inventory

-The first problem many organizations face is gathering a comprehensive asset inventory to understand what assets they have plugged in, where they are located and what software is deployed.
-Some organizations have managed to compile a reasonable list of assets, either manually or through extension of existing corporate tools or agent based technologies.
+The first problem many organizations face is gathering a comprehensive asset inventory to understand what assets they have plugged in, where they are located, and what software is deployed.
+Some organizations have managed to compile a reasonable list of assets, either manually or through the extension of existing corporate tools or agent-based technologies.

 Even more importantly, they monitor all endpoints in even the most complex or challenging environments (like across low baud serial connections).
 Verve does so in a very low-cost solution without the need for taps or other hardware collectors by using a 100% software-based approach.

 Step 2: Gather Software Patch and Vulnerability Information

 The second challenge is the ability to monitor what patches are available and required.
 The core components of Windows, Linux, Unix, Office, and other products like Adobe are straightforward (either from Microsoft or the OEM vendor-approved MS patches).
 Third-party apps, however, usually require a manual review of the vendor’s website to look for new updates.

 Operators need to research patches to determine what, if any, security components are addressed.
 The sheer volume of these apps makes the task exponentially difficult.
 In fact, one of our clients in the power industry is currently monitoring just under 300 third-party apps that fall into this category at just one facility.